How Often to Update Your Dating Profile: The Data-Driven Strategy

 The Algorithm Advantage

-This simple action often triggers a temporary boost in visibility.
-The app shows your refreshed profile to a new batch of people.
+The system's algorithm preference for updates is clear: it pushes fresh, active profiles to the top of the stack, showing them to more desirable users.
+This is the core of algorithmic profile ranking.
 It's like re-entering the dating pool without having to delete your account.
 A small change can have a huge impact on the Tinder algorithm and how it views your profile.

 The "Banner Blindness" Effect